AjinkyaBankar/ajinkyabankar.github.io/index.md

 ## Extra Curricular Activities
+- Delivered a short guest lecture series on "Fundamentals of Large Language Models" at Wichita State University, April 2025.
 - Appointed as Cultural, communications and membership director for Maharashtra Mandal, Jacksonville, for the year 2025, leading initiatives to promote cultural engagement and community outreach.
 - Steering committee member of Asian American Pacific Islander Business resource group at Crowley.
 - Volunteered for the "Real Men Read" event at San Jose Elementary School, Jacksonville, FL, United States, Nov 2023.